"That's it!" He slaps the fudgesicle from my hand. He stands up and points at the door. "Get the hell out of here! You're sick."

 "Listen to me!"
 He barrels across the room and kicks the fudgesicle away.
 He raises his needle at me like a dagger.
 His eyes burn with a nameless rage.
 I feel the wet spot on my crotch grow a few inches.

 "You can't beat an addiction!"
 His neck and forehead veins bulge.
-His features contort like a Stretch Armstrong.
 "You can fight it at first, but it's just a matter of time.
 Just a matter of time before you're out on the streets, shivering, looking for your next fix.
 It's over then.
 There's no escape.
 It's a disease.
 It's ..."

 He looks at the needle in his trembling hand.
 A long pause.
-Then the tortured look on his face deflates, like a botox ad in reverse.
+Then the anger on his face deflates, like a botox ad in reverse.